-As a prospective student you are urged to compare and contrast graduate programs in psychology.
-If one hopes to have a career of service with the Federal government as a psychologist, or to teach or do research at a major university, then one would do well to attend an APA-approved school in the United States.
+As a prospective student, you are urged to compare and contrast graduate programs in psychology.
+If one hopes to have a career of service with a government agency (in any state or country) as a psychologist, or to teach or do research at a major university, then one would do well to attend an APA-approved school in the United States or a public research-oriented university in their home country.
 Most such graduate schools, however, cost three times as much as a degree program at PSP.
-If you intend to establish a clinical practice outside California (in another state or another country), then you may want to pursue your education at a graduate school in the United States that is currently accredited.

-We have achieved reciprocity for our graduates in several American states-leaders in these state realizing that a graduate school might have good reasons for not participating in regional accreditation but nonetheless has a high quality educational product.
+We have achieved reciprocity for our graduates in several American states and several countries.
+Leaders in these states and countries realize that a graduate school without regional accreditation might none-theless has a high quality educational product.
 We also have many students and graduates living in other countries who do not need a license to practice in their country or in their specialized field of professional psychology.
 They may already have a license to practice (typically at the Masters Degree level).